kristapsdz/lowdown/README.md

 - "smartypants" emits Unicode codepoints instead of HTML entities to make the output XML-friendly

-It builds and runs on OpenBSD, Linux ([musl](https://www.musl-libc.org/) and glibc), and Mac OS X.  (FreeBSD is experimental.)
-It has a [Coverity](https://scan.coverity.com/projects/lowdown) registration to boot.
+It builds and runs on OpenBSD, Linux ([musl](https://www.musl-libc.org/) and glibc), and Mac OS X.  It has a [Coverity](https://scan.coverity.com/projects/lowdown) registration to boot.